EricSchrock/co2-monitor/submissions/report.md

 ## Motivation

-todo: (Eric) Review this.
-Does it need to change at all?
-It is copy-paste from the proposal, but I slightly modified the final paragraph.

 Breathing is one of the most fundamental processes of our lives, but most homes are only equipped with smoke and carbon monoxide detectors, which just warn against critically dangerous levels of air polution.
 High levels of pollutants